reputery/reputery/README.md

-# PopCred
+# Entwixt

-Reputation Network based on KERI in Python
+Identity Graph for KERI in Python